Kansas: History

 Before European colonization, Kansas was occupied by the Caddoan Wichita and later the Siouan Kaw people.
-Tribes in the eastern part of the state generally lived in villages along the river valleys.
-Tribes in the western part of the state were semi-nomadic and hunted large herds of bison.
+The Indigenous people in the eastern part of the state generally lived in villages along the river valleys.
+Those in the western part of the state were semi-nomadic and hunted large herds of bison.
 The first European to set foot in present-day Kansas was the Spanish conquistador Francisco Vázquez de Coronado, who explored the area in 1541.

 Between 1763 and 1803, the territory of Kansas was integrated into Spanish Louisiana.
 During that period, Governor Luis de Unzaga 'le Conciliateur' promoted expeditions and good relations with the Amerindians.
 Explorer Antoine de Marigny and others continued trading across the Kansas River, especially at its confluence with the Missouri River, tributaries of the Mississippi River.

 In 1803, most of modern Kansas was acquired by the United States as part of the Louisiana Purchase.
 Southwest Kansas, however, was still a part of Spain, Mexico, and the Republic of Texas until the conclusion of the Mexican–American War in 1848, when these lands were ceded to the United States.
 From 1812 to 1821, Kansas was part of the Missouri Territory.
 The Santa Fe Trail traversed Kansas from 1821 to 1880, transporting manufactured goods from Missouri and silver and furs from Santa Fe, New Mexico.
 Wagon ruts from the trail are still visible in the prairie today.

 In 1827, Fort Leavenworth became the first permanent settlement of white Americans in the future state.
 The Kansas–Nebraska Act became law on May 30, 1854, establishing Nebraska Territory and Kansas Territory, and opening the area to broader settlement by whites.
 Kansas Territory stretched all the way to the Continental Divide and included the sites of present-day Denver, Colorado Springs, and Pueblo.